Federal Rules of Civil Procedure: Title III – Pleadings and Motions

 Title III covers pleadings, motions, defenses, and counterclaims.
 The plaintiff's original pleading is called a complaint.
 The defendant's original pleading is called an answer.

 Rule (a) sets out the plaintiff's requirements for a claim: a "short and plain statement" of jurisdiction, a "short and plain statement" of the claim, and a demand for judgment.
 It also allows relief in the alternative, so the plaintiff does not have to pre-guess the remedy most likely to be accepted by the court.

 Rule 8(b) states that the defendant's answer must admit or deny every element of the plaintiff's claim.

 Rule 8(c) requires that the defendant's answer must state any affirmative defenses.

 Rule 8(d) maintains that each allegation be "simple, concise, and direct" but allows "2 or more statements of a claim or defense alternatively or hypothetically."
 If a party makes alternative statements, the pleading is sufficient if any one of them is sufficient.
 A party may state inconsistent (even mutually exclusive) claims or defenses.

 In addition to notice pleading, a minority of states (e.g., California) use an intermediate system known as code pleading, which is a system older than notice pleading and which is based upon legislative statute.
 It tends to straddle the gulf between obsolete common-law pleading and modern notice pleading.
 Code pleading places additional burdens on a party to plead the "ultimate facts" of its case, laying out the party's entire case and the facts or allegations underlying it.
-Notice pleading, by contrast, simply requires a "short and plain statement" showing only that the pleader is entitled to relief.
-(FRCP 8(a)(2)).
-One important exception to this rule is that, when a party alleges fraud, it must plead the facts of the alleged fraud with particularity.
-(FRCP 9(b)).
+Notice pleading, by contrast, simply requires a "short and plain statement" showing only that the pleader is entitled to relief (FRCP 8(a)(2)).
+One important exception to this rule is that, when a party alleges fraud or mistake, it must plead the facts of the alleged fraud "with particularity" (FRCP 9(b)).